dgtized/hand-pallet/README.md

 Take a look at the configuration in [project.clj](project.clj), and [pallet.clj](pallet.clj) in the project root, as they specify which dependencies, default provider, image and group to install.
+This was run on an Ubuntu box, so the VirtualBox XPCOM interface is broken, hence the dependency on vboxjws.

 Specify a `~/.pallet/config.clj` using `lein pallet config` to generate but then copy the one provided in the project from